unweave/unweave-v1/README.md

 <img align="right" src="https://unweave.io/favicon.svg" height="150px" style="margin: 2rem 1rem" alt="Unweave logo">

 Unweave is [Supabase](https://supabase.com) for machine learning.
 It's an open source tool for creating and managing development environments for ML projects.
+Read the  [docs](https://docs.unweave.io) to see how it works.
 ### Features

 - Setup and SSH into dev environments on cloud VMs with single command